 Gradually Increase the Number of Pushups

-Second, add push ups to your push up workout routine gradually.
-Let’s say that you start on monday with 1 push up.
-If you feel stronger on wednesday, because you must rest on tuesday, do not shoot up to 10 pushups.
+If you feel stronger on Wednesday, because you must rest on Tuesday, do NOT shoot up to 10 pushups.

-Just add one pushup and do 2 on wednesday and if you still are feeling strong, then do 3 on friday.
-Take the weekend off and begin again on the next monday.
+Just add one pushup and do 2 on Wednesday and if you still are feeling strong, then do 3 on Friday.

 Include the Static Hold Plank in your Pushup Workout Routine for additional pushup strength

-Use an online stopwatch and see how long you can hold this top pushup position, also known as a plank.
+Use a stopwatch and see how long you can hold this top pushup position, also known as a plank.

 Build up to holding the plank for at least 90 seconds.
 But you must do them on the same day that you do your pushup workout so you can rest your shoulders and chest on the off days.